-Aaron Dabney is the Chief Flight Instructor at Waco Flying Service.
+Aaron Dabney is the Chief Flight Instructor of Master the Tailwheel.
 He is tailwheel-endorsed and also carries a seaplane rating.
 Aaron is also a factory-endorsed instructor for the American Legend Cub.
 He has over 2,500 hours of flight experience, about 2,000 of which are dual instruction given.
-For almost four years, he has led the successful evolution of a flourishing flight school from the ground up - starting with one airplane and himself to now counting six planes and four instructors.

 Aaron developed a comprehensive in-house flight training curriculum designed to train more flexible, effective pilots-in-command who have the ability to be life-long learners when it comes to aviation.
 The curriculum trains pilots for and in real-world conditions and enables them to achieve full utility from their ratings and aircraft.
 Aaron has also personally trained every flight school staff member in learner-centered instructional techniques so that they can be the most effective educators possible.

 Mr. Dabney holds a B.A. in International Studies from Baylor (2003) and an M.S. in Educational Administration, also from Baylor (2009).
 He is also a NAFI-certified Master Flight Instructor.

 Working with Baylor

 Aaron became formally associated with the Institute for Air Science in 2009 as a graduate assistant to Aviation Science Assistant Director Tim Compton during his last semester in grad school.
 Since 2010, he's been an adjunct lecturer with the department, teaching the Intro to Aviation course every fall and proctoring or facilitating various upper-level electives.
 He's been instructing Baylor students in the cockpit since 2009, when he instructed at Waco Flight Training before it was purchased and transformed into Waco Flying Service.